The Williams Companies, Inc. (NYSE:WMB) Holdings Cut by Retirement Systems of Alabama

 A number of other hedge funds also recently added to or reduced their stakes in the business.
 Cetera Investment Advisers lifted its position in Williams Companies by 0.6% in the 3rd quarter.
 Cetera Investment Advisers now owns 63,527 shares of the pipeline company’s stock worth $1,648,000 after buying an additional 359 shares in the last quarter.
 Outlook Wealth Advisors LLC lifted its position in Williams Companies by 3.2% in the 3rd quarter.
 Outlook Wealth Advisors LLC now owns 11,800 shares of the pipeline company’s stock worth $306,000 after buying an additional 365 shares in the last quarter.
 First Mercantile Trust Co. lifted its position in Williams Companies by 1.5% in the 3rd quarter.
 First Mercantile Trust Co. now owns 24,664 shares of the pipeline company’s stock worth $640,000 after buying an additional 376 shares in the last quarter.
 Keudell Morrison Wealth Management lifted its position in Williams Companies by 3.9% in the 3rd quarter.
 Keudell Morrison Wealth Management now owns 10,280 shares of the pipeline company’s stock worth $267,000 after buying an additional 385 shares in the last quarter.
 Finally, Exchange Traded Concepts LLC lifted its position in Williams Companies by 47.9% in the 4th quarter.
 Exchange Traded Concepts LLC now owns 1,367 shares of the pipeline company’s stock worth $36,000 after buying an additional 443 shares in the last quarter.
 Institutional investors own 85.55% of the company’s stock.

-In other Williams Companies news, SVP Scott A. Hallam sold 12,838 shares of the firm’s stock in a transaction that occurred on Tuesday, March 8th.
-The stock was sold at an average price of $33.86, for a total value of $434,694.68.
+In other Williams Companies news, CEO Alan S. Armstrong sold 156,523 shares of the firm’s stock in a transaction that occurred on Wednesday, February 23rd.
+The stock was sold at an average price of $30.18, for a total value of $4,723,864.14.
 The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
 Also, SVP Walter J. Bennett sold 95,013 shares of the firm’s stock in a transaction that occurred on Tuesday, March 1st.
 The stock was sold at an average price of $32.00, for a total value of $3,040,416.00.
 The disclosure for this sale can be found here.
-Insiders sold a total of 288,593 shares of company stock valued at $8,918,279 in the last quarter.
-Corporate insiders own 0.34% of the company’s stock.
+In the last 90 days, insiders have sold 288,593 shares of company stock valued at $8,918,279.
+0.34% of the stock is owned by corporate insiders.

 Williams Companies (NYSE:WMB – Get Rating) last announced its earnings results on Monday, February 21st.
 The pipeline company reported $0.39 earnings per share for the quarter, beating the consensus estimate of $0.31 by $0.08.
 Williams Companies had a return on equity of 11.60% and a net margin of 14.27%.
 The firm had revenue of $3.26 billion during the quarter, compared to the consensus estimate of $2.82 billion.
 During the same quarter in the prior year, the company earned $0.31 EPS.
 Analysts anticipate that The Williams Companies, Inc. will post 1.37 EPS for the current year.